A development orientated growth path for the Western Cape - Draft Document

 BECOME AN ACTIVE FORCE SEEKING TO IMPROVE CONSUMER PROTECTION.

-ENCOURAGE THE EMERGENCE OF NEW MANAGEMENT STYLES AND MORE PARTICIPATORY FORMS
+ENCOURAGE THE EMERGENCE OF NEW MANAGEMENT STYLES AND MORE PARTICIPATORY FORMS OF WORKPLACE ORGANISATION

 MAXIMISE THE TOURISM POTENTIAL OF OUR PROVINCE